-5043 Sports & Entertainment Marketing 1/2 Credit
+5043 CP Sports & Entertainment Marketing

 Explore the intriguing world of sports and entertainment from the perspective of marketing.
 This course covers such topics as college and amateur sports, professional sports, public images, marketing entertainment, marketing plans, and legal issues.
 Emphasis will be placed on the following principles as they apply to the industry: branding, licensing, and naming rights, business foundations, concessions and on-site merchandising, economic foundations;, promotion, and sports law.
 Work-based learning strategies appropriate for this course include school based enterprises, marketing simulations, projects, FBLA integration, meetings, conferences, and field trips will be utilized.
+This course will not be running during the 2023-2024 school year but will be available for request in the 2024-2025 school year.